Transgender history: Italy

 Traditional Neapolitan culture recognized femminielli, a sort of third gender of male-assigned people with markedly feminine gender expression and an androphilic/homosexual orientation, who remain largely unstigmatized.

-In 2006 Vladimir Luxuria became the first openly transgender woman elected to the Italian Parliament and the first transgender member of a parliament in Europe.
+In 2006, Vladimir Luxuria became the first openly transgender woman elected to the Italian Parliament and the first transgender member of a European parliament.

-In 2015, the Court of Cassation ruled that sterilization and sex reassignment surgery was not required in order to obtain a legal gender change.
+In 2015, the Court of Cassation ruled that sterilization and sex reassignment surgery were not required to obtain a legal gender change.

 The Netherlands

-Maria van Antwerpen is typically considered a transgender or transsexual person by historians. van Antwerpen enlisted in the Dutch States Army and lived for many years as a man, marrying two women and being baptized as their second wife's father. van Antwerpen's first marriage resulted in a criminal trial in 1751 under charges of illegal marriage.
+Maria van Antwerpen is typically considered a transgender or transsexual person by historians. van Antwerpen enlisted in the Dutch States Army and lived for many years as a man, marrying two women and being baptized as the father of their second wife. van Antwerpen's first marriage led to a criminal trial in 1751 on charges of bigamy.